TrudAX/TRUDUtilsD365/README.md

 ![](assets/CreateExtension.png)

-Tool can be run by Right-click method in the designer view
+Tool can be run by Right-click object in the designer view

 ## Enum builder